TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/HTML e CSS: cabeçalho, footer e variáveis CSS/README.md

 4.width:auto.

-Englsih
+# Englsih

-HTML e CSS: working with responsiveness and publishing projects Questions
+HTML e CSS:

+Questions

 Where did you do it?

 It was held on the website of the Alura;